 (2) Have had prolonged contact (within 6 feet for at least 15 minutes per CDC definition) with a person who has tested positive for COVID-19,

 and be tested (twice if the medical community recommends) and share the test results with the school.
 If cost is an issue, we will help.

 If a child is not tested, or their COVID test is positive, they are required to stay home for 14 days.
 A doctor’s note will be required for the student to return to school.

-Any time that a child has an exposure as defined above in (2), they will be asked to stay home for a minimum of 4 days and to obtain a negative COVID test before returning to school.
-Their pod will be notified while awaiting test results.
-Detailed scenarios below*.
+Any time that a child has an exposure as defined above in (2), they will be asked to stay home for a minimum of 4 days (typically 14 days) and to obtain a negative COVID test before returning to school.
+Their class/grade will be notified while awaiting test results.

 When May Students Return To School?